rvente/TeXNet/Dataset/README.md

 non-compiling examples and to facilitate deep learning tasks.
 That set of experessions is the source of the training, test, and validation sets.

+Additionaly, `filtered_sequences.txt` offers expressions that render with KaTeX.
+This is the cleaned dataset you probably want to start with.

 ![Preprocessing](https://raw.githubusercontent.com/rvente/TeXNet.ai/master/Final-Paper/assets/harvest.svg)

 We contribute substantially to the preprocessing pipeline including reducing false